mdcdi1315/mdcframework/README.md

  You can compile it either using the command `dotnet` or using the bundled Visual Studio Solution.

- __NOTE!!!__ The xxhash.dll and zstd.dll can only work in 64-Bit machines and cannot be used in any other machine architecture.
+ __NOTE!!!__ The xxhash.dll and zstd.dll can only work in 64-Bit machines and cannot be used in any other machine architectures.

 ## What it includes?
 The project includes operations related to: